 You may have lots of campaigns of different ad formats, sizes, and with different targeting sets.
 But this doesn't necessarily mean you have an ad to show to every visitor.
 This can lead to white areas on your websites and, therefore, missed chances to monetise your traffic.

-The main reasons for low fill rate are:
+The main reasons for the low fill rate are:

 - Targeting: you may have many geo/OS/device-specific ad campaigns.
 That might be bringing you profit, but all the traffic that doesn't fit your targeting options will have no ad campaigns for display